dwt/fluent/Readme.md

     >>> _([Foo(), Foo()]).map(attrgetter(attr)) == ['attrvalue', 'attrvalue']
     >>> _([Foo(), Foo()]).map(methodcaller(method, 'arg')) == ['method+arg', 'method+arg']

-So there is an object `_.each` that just exposes a bit of syntactic shugar for these (and the other operators).
+To ease this the object `_.each` is provided, that just exposes a bit of syntactic shugar for these (and the other operators).
 Basically, everything you do to `_.each` it will do to each object in the collection:

     >>> _([1,2,3]).map(_.each + 3) == [4,5,6]
     >>> _([1,2,3]).filter(_.each < 3) == [1,2]